How Life Imitates Sports

 A Sportswriter Recounts, Relives, and Reckons with 50 Years on the Sports Beat

 - August 4, 2020

 - Trim Size: 6in x 9in

-Amazing Stories From a Half Century of Sports Journalism
+Memorable Stories From a Half Century of Sports Journalism

 For the last half century, Pulitzer Prize–winning sportswriter Ira Berkow has been at the center of some of the most memorable moments in sports history.
-From the World Series, NBA Finals, and Super Bowl, to Heavyweight Title Fights, the Olympics, and the Indy 500, he has seen and covered them all.
+From the World Series, NBA Finals, and Super Bowl, to Heavyweight Title Fights, the Olympics, and The Masters, he has seen and covered them all.
 After fifty years covering sports, with more than twenty-five as a journalist for the New York Times, How Life Imitates Sports shares how these events—and their participants—have significantly shaped how we as a nation have come to understand and perceive our culture (and even our politics).
 They are a historical record of one significant sphere of our life and times: sports.

 From Muhammad Ali to Mike Tyson, Michael Jordan to LeBron James, Jackie Robinson to Derek Jeter, Billie Jean King to Tonya Harding, O. J. Simpson to Tiger Woods and beyond, this collection is a historical record of our times over this past half century, in terms of society, race and gender, politics, legal issues, and the fabric of our sports passions and human condition, ranging from pathos to humor, from introspection to perception.